 Clicking the Winery District pie wedge displays a summary of assessment data beneath those land-use features.
 Assessment layers help you understand the suitability for a development activity in an area.
 In this example, the assessment data shows the suitability for growing grapes in the study area.
 Clicking the Winery District pie wedge displays an overlay of the Winery District features on the assessment layer.
 The result displays in the secondary chart and shows how suitable the Winery District features are for growing grapes.
 The following image shows the secondary chart, with the bars in the chart representing suitability.
 Shades of deeper green indicate higher suitability.
 As with the primary chart, you can hover your mouse pointer over a pie wedge or column to view statistics.
 In this case, approximately 18 percent of Winery District features reside on land that is highly suitable for growing grapes.
 Colors and symbols used in the charts are read from the symbols in the layer listed in the drop-down menu above the secondary chart.

-Clicking a type in the left side chart also highlights all features on your map of that type.
+Clicking a type in the left side chart also highlights all features of that type on your map.

 By default, GeoPlanner displays statistics in a chart for visible features.
 To view statistics for all features in a scenario, open Dashboard Settings and set charts to report on all features.